-It is important to remember that in most cases new devices require only a software update due to the BeeHive204AP is truly universal programmer.
-With our unique quick reaction to customer's needs - software update can be ready within a day from request by OnDemand software
+It is important to remember that in most cases new devices require only a software update, because the BeeHive204 is based on the truly universal (BeeProg2) programmer.
+With our prompt service you can have new devices can be added to the current list within hours!
+See AlgOR (Algorithm On Request) service and OnDemand software for details.